AxdeKlerk/Praise-The-Loud/Debugging.md

 ### 8.7 Bugs Unresolved

-- **Bug:** I wanted to change the highlight color that appears when selecting or hovering over options in a native *'select'* dropdown.
+- **Bug:** I wanted to change the highlight color that appears when selecting or hovering over options in a native *select* dropdown.
 My goal was to make the selection styling match the custom color scheme used across the rest of the site.

 - **Fix:** This could not be fixed using standard CSS.
-Most modern browsers (especially Chrome, Safari, and Firefox) render *'select'* dropdowns and their option lists using native OS UI components, which are not styleable via CSS.
+Most modern browsers (especially Chrome, Safari, and Firefox) render *select* dropdowns and their option lists using native OS UI components, which are not styleable via CSS.
 I considered rebuilding the dropdown as a fully custom component using JavaScript and HTML, but chose not to pursue this due to the added complexity and time constraints.

-- **Lesson Learner** Some UI elements like native *'select'* options are outside the scope of CSS styling due to how browsers and operating systems render them.
+- **Lesson Learner** Some UI elements like native *select* options are outside the scope of CSS styling due to how browsers and operating systems render them.
 In these cases, it’s better to accept the default behavior or switch to a fully custom solution — which may not be worth it if the rest of the experience is consistent and functional.